 As a gas engineer, what would I be doing?

 A Gas Engineer, sometimes referred to as a Gas Service Technician, incorporates elements of problem-solving and practical skills.
-To succeed in this varied role, you’ll need to have a keen eye, great attention to detail and have excellent abilities in Maths and Science.
+To succeed in this varied role, you’ll need to have a keen eye, great attention to detail.
+You also need excellent abilities in Maths and Science.

 You’ll be responsible for installing, servicing and repairing your client’s gas appliances and heating systems.
-The sorts of appliances you may be faced with include boilers, cookers, central heating systems or gas fires.
+The sorts of appliances you may handle include boilers, cookers, central heating systems or gas fires.

 Whilst practical skills are vital, you’ll also need to have great people skills.
 As you’ll be travelling to your customer’s homes to fix their appliances, you’ll need to ensure you have a professional yet friendly approach at all times.